feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

    `FeatureServiceRegistry`.
-1. A **React integrator** can then use the React `FeatureAppLoader` or the React `FeatureAppContainer` (both from the [`@feature-hub/react` package][react-api]) to place Feature Apps onto the web page.
+1. A **React integrator** can then use the React `FeatureAppLoader` or the React `FeatureAppContainer` (both from the [`@feature-hub/react` package][react-api]) to place Feature Apps on a web page.
 Each of them need the `FeatureAppManager` singleton instance to render their Feature App.

 Typical integrator bootstrap code would look like this: